 A: That’s a whine, not a question.

-But yes, to be eligible for free dining, a new minimum 2 day Magic Your Way hopper or water parks and more ticket is typically required for each person on the reservation age 3 and up.
+But yes, to be eligible for free dining, a new minimum 2 day Magic Your Way hopper or hopper-plus likely will be required for each person on the reservation age 3 and up.

-However, you can save your tickets for a future trip–multi-day Magic Your Way tickets which have not been activated by first use will remain valid forever.
+However, you can save your tickets for a future trip–multi-day Magic Your Way tickets bought in 2017 which have not been activated by first use will remain valid until 12/31/2018, and even after that can have their value credited to new tickets.
 Annual Pass holders can use the un-activated extra 2 day ticket toward renewal costs when it is time to renew.
 Or you can just use both tickets to get 6 FastPass+ per day.

 Q: Are all resorts and rooms in the deal?